 Chewing Gum During Pregnancy – Is It Safe?

 Chewing gum is so common that many people wouldn’t think twice before buying a packet.
 It can be used as a mouth freshener or simply to be more alert.
-Many pregnant women have found that chewing on flavoured gum also helps in reducing morning nausea, which is common during pregnancy period.
+Many pregnant women have found that chewing on flavoured gum also helps in reducing morning nausea, which is common during pregnancy.
 However, chewing gum is not a natural food item after all.
-It has various artificial flavours and substances, which is why it is important to know how safe or unsafe is consumption of chewing gum while pregnant.
-With the help of this article, we will learn about the benefits of having gum during pregnancy.
+It contains various artificial flavours and substances, making it crucial to understand the safety of chewing gum while pregnant.
+So, is chewing gum during pregnancy safe?
+With the help of this article, we will learn about the benefits of eating gum during pregnancy.
 We will also take a look at safe chewing gum when pregnant.

 On a general note, chewing gum once in a while is generally safe, as long as your pregnancy is free from complications or there is no chance of a risky delivery.
-If you are on a specific diet that keeps your calorie intake under control or sugar-levels at a minimum, the amount of gum might have to be reduced further.
+If you are on a specific diet that keeps your calorie intake under control or sugar levels at a minimum, the amount of gum might have to be reduced further.
+Artificial sweeteners are substances included in food products to provide sweetness without using sugar, and they can be either nutritive (containing calories) or non-nutritive (lacking calories) (1).

 Chewing gums labelled “sugar-free” are replete with artificial sweeteners.
-Artificial sweeteners are of two types – one is nutritious and contain calories, and the other is no-nutritious and does not contain calories.
+Artificial sweeteners are of two types: one is nutritious and contains calories, and the other is non-nutritious and does not contain calories.
 You can consume artificial sweeteners during your pregnancy in moderate quantities after consulting with your doctor.

 Benefits of Chewing Gum While Pregnant